dart-lang/test/README.md

 `test/` directory, making it easy to test your entire application at once.

-By default, tests are run in the Dart VM, but you can run them in the browser as well by passing `pub run test:test -p chrome path/to/test.dart`.
-`test` will take care of starting the browser and loading the tests, and all the results will be reported on the command line just like for VM tests.
-In fact, you can even run tests on both platforms with a single command: `pub run test:test -p "chrome,vm" path/to/test.dart`.
+By default, tests are run in the Dart VM, but you can run them in the browser as well by passing `pub run test -p chrome path/to/test.dart`. `test` will take care of starting the browser and loading the tests, and all the results will be reported on the command line just like for VM tests.
+In fact, you can even run tests on both platforms with a single command: `pub run test -p "chrome,vm" path/to/test.dart`.

 ### Restricting Tests to Certain Platforms